akka/akka/akka-docs/rst/java/cluster-usage.rst

 When using ``joinSeedNodes`` you should not include the node itself except for the node that is supposed to be the first seed node, and that should be placed first in parameter to ``joinSeedNodes``.

-Unsuccessful join attempts are automatically retried after the time period defined in configuration property ``retry-unsuccessful-join-after``.
-When using ``seed-nodes`` this means that a new seed node is picked.
-When joining manually or programatically this means that the last join request is retried.
-Retries can be disabled by setting the property to ``off``.
+Unsuccessful attempts to contact seed nodes are automatically retried after the time period defined in configuration property ``seed-node-timeout``.
+Unsuccessful attempt to join a specific seed node is automatically retried after the configured ``retry-unsuccessful-join-after`.
+Retrying means that it tries to contact all seed nodes and then joins the node that answers first.
+The first node in the list of seed nodes will join itself if it cannot contact any of the other seed nodes within the configured ``seed-node-timeout``.

 An actor system can only join a cluster once.
 Additional attempts will be ignored.
 When it has successfully joined it must be restarted to be able to join another